Why Marry?

 Why Marry? is a 1917 play written by American playwright Jesse Lynch Williams.
 It won the first Pulitzer Prize for Drama in 1918.

 Productions

 Why Marry? premiered on Broadway at the Astor Theatre on December 25, 1917 and closed on April 1, 1918 after 120 performances.
-Directed by Roi Cooper Megrue, the cast featured Estelle Winwood (Helen), Edmund Breese (John), Lotus Robb (Jean), Harold West (Rex), Beatrice Beckley (Lucy), Ernest Lawford (Cousin Theodore), Nat C. Goodwin (Uncle Everett), and Shelley Hull (Ernest).
+Directed by Roi Cooper Megrue, the cast featured Estelle Winwood (Helen), Edmund Breese (John), Lotus Robb (Jean), Harold West (Rex), Beatrice Beckley (Lucy), Ernest Lawford (Cousin Theodore), Nat Goodwin (Uncle Everett), and Shelley Hull (Ernest).
 The play was based on Williams' short story And So They Were Married.

 The play won the 1918 Pulitzer Prize for Drama.
 A member of the Pulitzer Prize jury wrote: "I have seen Why Marry?...and find it an admirable piece of comedy...There are some things in the piece which I do not like but on the whole it is the best piece of drama I have seen this year."

 The East Lynne Theater Company presented Why Marry? in Cape May, New Jersey in 2006 and 2007.